Oracle-Efficient Online Learning and Auction Design: Contextual Online Learning: Learning with Side Information

-in Equation \eqref{eq:stab+noise_approx} also does not grow linearly with the size of the transductive set $|\tsep|$, since $|\tsep|$ could be of order $O(T)$.
-To achieve this we will use a mean-zero distribution $D$, rather than a positive supported one.
-For such mean zero distributions we can show that the error term grows as the square root of the number of columns of the contextual matrix, rather than linearly.
+does not grow linearly with the size of the transductive set $|\tsep|$ since we allow $|\tsep|=\Omega(T)$.
+We achieve this by using a mean-zero distribution $D$, rather than a non-negatively supported one.
+For such mean-zero distributions we can show that the error term grows as the square root of the number of columns of the contextual-extension matrix, rather than linearly.
 Combining the two improvements we get the following theorem (see Appendix \ref{app:contexts} for the proof), which is a more refined version of Theorem \ref{thm:FTPL-U}.